Are Old Belt Buckles Worth Anything?

 Copyright dates are not a good indication of age.
 Remember, a copyright is valid for 70 years -- if a belt buckle design was copyrighted in 1975, it will be valid until 2045!
 There are several buckle manufacturers that were founded in the 1970s that are still around today and using their original designs.
 So, a buckle made in 2021 might still have a copyright date from the 70s.
 Indiana Metal Craft, Bergamot Brass Works, and Great American Products (Great American Buckle Co.) are a few examples of this.

-The "Sally" buckle on the left has more vivid and richer color caused by the aging of brass.
+TThe "Sally" buckle on the left has more vivid and richer color caused by the aging of brass.
 The "Rudy" buckle on the right has been polished with steel wool which removes the patina.
-Buyers usually prefer the richer aged color.
+My customers usually prefer the natural aged color.

 What's it Made of?

 Belt buckles were made from a wide variety of materials, and you'll want to try and identify what your belt buckle is made from.
 There are obvious reasons for doing your homework—like avoiding accidentally selling a silver or gold buckle really cheap—but you'll also benefit from just providing more information on your item to a potential buyer.
 Examples of common belt buckle materials include:

 Brass or pewter plating over a cheaper base metal